Ryan McMahon Player Props: Rockies vs. Brewers

 - The Brewers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers have the 11th-ranked team ERA among all league pitching staffs (4.02).
+- The Brewers' 4.03 team ERA ranks 11th among all league pitching staffs.

-- Miley (6-2) gets the starting nod for the Brewers in his 15th start of the season.
-He has a 3.01 ERA in 71 2/3 innings pitched, with 51 strikeouts.

-- The left-hander last pitched on Wednesday against the Washington Nationals, when he tossed four innings, allowing one earned run while giving up three hits.
+- In his last appearance on Thursday, the righty tossed six innings against the Pittsburgh Pirates, giving up one earned run while surrendering four hits.

-- The 36-year-old has put together a 3.01 ERA and 6.4 strikeouts per nine innings in 14 games this season, while allowing a batting average of .233 to opposing hitters.
+- The 30-year-old has an ERA of 4.19, with 7 strikeouts per nine innings, in 15 games this season.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.